 Shrimp Boil Ingredients

 - Water – Using hot water will help speed this recipe up.
-You can also add a can of beer to the water.
+You can also add a can of beer to the water to get even more depth of flavor.

-- Shrimp – We like to get ours with the tail still on, but shell off.
+- Shrimp – We like to get our shrimp with the tail still on, but shell off.
 If you get shell on make sure you remove it.
 I recommend a large, jumbo shrimp.

 - Smoked sausage – An andouille or kielbasa sausage works great in this recipe.
 Andouille is spicier than kielbasa, so if you don’t love spice I recommend going with the milder kielbasa sausage.